Qetesh/logi-options-plus-mini/README_EN.md

 <img width="1518" alt="image" src="https://github.com/Qetesh/logi-options-plus-mini/assets/4559341/bf97e703-d5d5-43d6-9236-6e1d06b7c0c8">

 ## Project Overview
+Refer to the official [Mass installation and configuration of Logitech Options+ software](https://prosupport.logi.com/hc/zh-cn/articles/6046882446359-Logitech-Options-软件的批量安装和配置)

-This project is implemented through a shell script `logi-options-plus-mini.shell`, which downloads the official installer and streamlines it by removing all functions except for keyboard and mouse.
+This project is implemented through a shell script `logi-options-plus-mini.command`, which downloads the official installer and streamlines it by removing all functions except for keyboard and mouse.

 ## Features

 - Only supports keyboards and mice
+- Automatically retain configuration when uninstalling and upgrading
 - Removes unnecessary features to improve software performance
   - analytics: user sharing of application usage and diagnostic data
   - flow